 - a) Summarize in a few sentences what you have been doing during this exercise: What have you investigated?
-Which tools did you use to generate the alignments, the homology models and the measurement of model quality? - b) How can a model of a protein's structure be generated by using its homology to some known structures? - c) Why does ERRAT not need to know any template structures in order to estimate the quality of your model? - d) Look at your results: Are high/low quality regions of your models associated with certain secondary structure elements or high/low sequence similarity?
-If there is a poor region in the model structure, try to give a reason for it. - e) What do you assume is the meaning of the MODELLER objective function value? - f) How did the results change with different alignment parameters?
+Which tools did you use to generate the alignments, the homology models and the measurement of model quality? - b) How can a model of a protein's structure be generated by using its homology to some known structures? - c) Why does ERRAT not need to know any template structures in order to estimate the quality of your model? - Look at your results: Are high/low quality regions of your models associated with certain secondary structure elements or high/low sequence similarity?
+If there is a poor region in the model structure, try to give a reason for it. - e) What is the meaning of the MODELLER objective function value? - f) How did the results change with different alignment parameters?
 Why does the quality of the calculated structures depend on the alignment's quality?
 Which alignment was most effective for obtaining a good model?
 Why?

 Please answer these questions.
-We will discuss them at the end of the exercise on May 9/12, 2014.
+We will discuss them on May 23, 2016.